ghiscure/DevC/README.md

       *  witai_token
    4. Change your URL callback in facebook account
 2. Ngrok <br>
    You can use ngrok to forwarding http protocol.
 Follow this tutorial to forward your localhost to public.
-Change your URL callback to ngrok url.
+Change your Facebook's URL callback to ngrok url.
    ```
    https://ngrok.com/docs
    ```